 Dog adoption saves lives.
 Adopt a dog and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

 Because we are volunteer based and a home visit is required, we have a two hour adoption radius from Kettering, OH for our adult dogs and 75 miles for our puppies.
-Exceptions, though rare, may be made on a case by case basis but we must be able to do a home visit.
+Exceptions, though rare, may be made on a case by case basis for our ADULT dogs only, but we must be able to do a home visit.
 Thank you for your understanding!
 All of our dogs live in private foster homes as members of the family until they are adopted.

 We pull dogs from Ohio kill shelters and we also educate owners and the public on bully breeds and Breed Specific Legislation (BSL).